zabbix/zabbix/templates/cloud/AWS/aws_http/README.md

 ```
 Set the following macros: `{$AWS.ACCESS.KEY.ID}`, `{$AWS.SECRET.ACCESS.KEY}`, `{$AWS.STS.REGION}`, `{$AWS.ASSUME.ROLE.ARN}`.

+**Note**: If you set the `{$AWS.ASSUME.ROLE.AUTH.METADATA}` macro to `true` and set the macros `{$AWS.STS.REGION}` and `{$AWS.ASSUME.ROLE.ARN}`, the Zabbix server or proxy will attempt to retrieve the role credentials from the instance metadata service.
+This means that the Zabbix server or proxy must be running on an AWS EC2 instance with an IAM role assigned that has the necessary permissions.
+This approach is recommended when running Zabbix inside an AWS EC2 instance with an IAM role assigned, as it simplifies credential management.

 ### Role-Based Authorization
 If you are using role-based authorization, set the appropriate permissions: